apache/bookkeeper/site/docs/latest/getting-started/installation.md

 :-------|:------
 `mvn clean` | Removes build artifacts
-`mvn compile` | Compiles JAR files from Java sources `mvn compile findbugs:findbugs` | Compile using the Maven [FindBugs](http://gleclaire.github.io/findbugs-maven-plugin) plugin `mvn install` | Install the BookKeeper JAR locally in your local Maven cache (usually in the `~/.m2` directory) `mvn deploy` | Deploy the BookKeeper JAR to the Maven repo (if you have the proper credentials) `mvn verify` | Performs a wide variety of verification and validation tasks
+`mvn compile` | Compiles JAR files from Java sources `mvn compile spotbugs:spotbugs` | Compile using the Maven [SpotBugs](https://github.com/spotbugs/spotbugs-maven-plugin) plugin
+`mvn install` | Install the BookKeeper JAR locally in your local Maven cache (usually in the `~/.m2` directory) `mvn deploy` | Deploy the BookKeeper JAR to the Maven repo (if you have the proper credentials) `mvn verify` | Performs a wide variety of verification and validation tasks